In the National Student Survey 2017 (NSS 2017) French achieved 100% in Student Satisfaction, ranking us first in the UK.

 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

-Throughout their time at Queen Mary, students have access to a careers programme to prepare them for internships and graduate level work.
-This includes workshops on job hunting and job applications as well as employer events to facilitate networks and help students to explore their options.
+Throughout the course, students have access to QMUL’s rich Careers and Enterprise programme, to prepare them for internships and graduate level work.
+This includes employer-led workshops on job applications and interviews, as well as over 70 employer events to facilitate networks and help students to explore their options.

 Queen Mary’s extensive campus also provides over 1200 on-campus job and volunteer opportunities ranging from E-learning Assistant to Gym Instructor and from Society President to Student Mentor.